At the beginning, there is a sheep, or rather, quite a lot of them. They are wearing what we eventually turn into tweed, throws, scarves and more.

 We often use the natural sheep colours in our weaving and like to think of all the sheep that contributed to that particular item.

 On Skye we are surrounded by hundreds of sheep and we love to use local wool when we can.
-The fleece from our Skye Wool range is all sourced directly from local farmers and crofters.
+About 40% of our products are made from Skye Wool, which we source directly from local farmers and crofters.
 We visit them personally at shearing time and select the best quality fleeces.
 These are then washed, carded and spun to create yarns for the following year’s weaving.
 As there is no spinning mill on Skye, this process takes place at specialist processors in the north of England.

-We also weave with woollen yarns from further afield.
-The Skye climate and rough grazing are perfect for breeding tough sheep, but for the softest yarn we need to source wool from milder climes further south.
-We use UK wool for many of our products, but for the very softest items such as baby blankets we use ultra-soft Merino wool from New Zealand and Australia.
+The Skye climate and rough grazing are perfect for breeding tough sheep, who are hardy against the cold.
+This makes their yarn perfect for warm throws and had-wearing tweed.
+But for the softest yarn we need to source wool from milder climes further south.
+For the very softest items such as baby blankets we use ultra-soft Merino wool from New Zealand and Australia.